 Perfectly Seamless Restoration

-A dental crown serves as a protective cover, placed over a tooth that is cracked, has undergone a root canal, is discolored, decayed, or misshapen.
-These crowns, tailor-made and precisely fitted, are designed to match the color and shape of your natural teeth, offering longevity of over 15 years.
-Additionally, crowns are utilized in securing dental bridges, and capping dental implants, and can be employed for various cosmetic enhancements.
+A dental crown is a protective cover that fits over a tooth that’s cracked, has had a root canal, is discolored, decayed, or misshapen.
+These crowns are custom-made to fit your tooth perfectly and blend in with the color and shape of your natural teeth, lasting for more than 15 years.
+Crowns are also used to hold dental bridges in place, cap dental implants, and can be a great option for cosmetic improvements.

 What Is The Process Of Getting A Crown?

-Like all dental procedures, the process begins with a dental exam, where the dentist will inspect and clean your teeth to ensure they are ready for a straightforward fitting.
-In cases where a tooth is fractured or extensively damaged by decay, we will remove the affected parts to allow the dental crown to effectively shield the tooth from further decay.
+The process starts with a thorough dental examination, during which the dentist will evaluate and clean your teeth to prepare them for a seamless crown fitting.
+If the tooth is fractured or significantly damaged by decay, the affected portions will be removed to ensure the crown can properly protect the tooth from further harm.

 Shaping The Crown